-If furloughed staff have been out of work for long periods of time, Jeremy Coy, associate in the employment team at Russell-Cooke, explained that it may take some time for them to get back into the swing of things.
+If furloughed staff have been out of work for long periods of time, Jeremy Coy, senior associate in the employment team at Russell-Cooke, explained that it may take some time for them to get back into the swing of things.

 Jeremy Coy told HR Grapevine: "Employees may take time to start working efficiently and collaboratively with others again, particularly if they are working remotely.
 Employees' performance may, therefore, drop off – at least initially."